marieemoiselle/CS121-ACP-samples/README.md

 This course offers a comprehensive introduction to Python programming, covering fundamental concepts such as basic syntax, operators, and data structures, and advancing to more complex topics including object-oriented programming, exception handling, and algorithms.

-After this course, you will gain practical experience with GUI development using Tkinter and database management with MySQL, equipping them you the skills to build robust and interactive applications.
+After this course, students will gain practical experience with GUI development using Tkinter and database management with MySQL, equipping them the skills to build robust and interactive applications.

 Through hands-on projects and exercises, learners will develop a solid foundation in both programming principles and real-world application development.

 ## 🎯 Course Outline
 - Lesson 1: **INTRODUCTION**
-    - Programming Languages Overview
+    - The Python Programming Language Overview
     - Output Operations
     - Basic Escape Sequences
     - Placeholders